 Moroccan Spiced Spaghetti Squash

 This recipe is from the excellent smittenkitchen.com food blog.
+We provide instructions to either microwave the squash quickly, or roast it in the oven – your choice!
 This works great as a side or as a main dish with couscous and some sautéed greens.
+Serves 4.

 1 (3½- to 4-pound) spaghetti squash